-Channel catfish are the most sought after fish on Grand River and its major tributaries.
-Any type of cover or deep hole attracts channel catfish, and several baits are effective depending on the time of year.
-Dip baits are effective much of the year.
+Channel catfish are the most sought-after fish on Grand River and its major tributaries.
+Any type of cover or deep hole attracts channel catfish.
+Several baits are effective depending on the time of year.
 Cut baits such as shad sides or shad gizzards are especially effective in the late winter or early spring.
-Crayfish, nightcrawlers, or commercially prepared baits are effective throughout the rest of the year.
-Fishing with live bait such as goldfish, carp, or sunfish may produce a flathead catfish or blue catfish weighing over 30 pounds.
-Trotlines and bank poles are a popular and effective gear for targeting these larger catfish.
-Large catfish are caught throughout the river; however, the lower Grand is generally considered trophy waters.
-In order to estimate harvest, numerous flathead and blue catfish have been marked with a tag below the dorsal fin.
-Anglers catching a tagged fish should contact the Northwest Regional Office with information on the size of fish, date caught and location.
-Water conditions can fluctuate from very high to extremely low so keep an eye on water levels when planning a fishing trip to this north Missouri stream.
+Crayfish, night-crawlers, or commercially prepared baits are effective throughout the rest of the year.
+Fishing with live bait such as goldfish, carp or sunfish may produce a flathead or blue catfish weighing over 30 pounds.
+Large catfish are caught throughout the river; however, the lower Grand River is generally considered trophy waters.